isaac-nabe/multinational-retail-data-centralisation652/README.md

 - How to securely handle database credentials using YAML files.
 - Extracting data from remote databases and loading it into Pandas DataFrames.
 - Extracting data from PDFs using `tabula-py`.
+- Extracting data from APIs and handling authentication.
+- Extracting data from S3 buckets using `boto3`.
+- Extracting data from JSON files using `requests`.
 - Cleaning data, including handling missing columns and data types.
 - Debugging and error handling in data processing.
 - Using `.gitignore` to exclude sensitive files from version control.